nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * When editing status, the existing status of the order will be removed and replaced with the given status

 Examples:
-* `edit_task 1 d/Get creamer` Edits the 1st task description to be get creamer
+* `edit_task 1 d/Get creamer` edits the 1st task description to be get creamer
-* `edit_t 3 d/2023-12-31 s/N` Edits the 3rd task deadline to 2023-12-31 and sets the status as not done
+* `edit_t 3 d/2023-12-31 s/N` edits the 3rd task deadline to 2023-12-31 and sets the status as not done

 ### Finding a supplier : `find_supplier` / `find_s`